Assess the health of your bees in your environment !

 Daily activity monitoring of the colonies - APIALERTE® bee counter (project in progress)

-Bee colony collapse syndrome is a major problem, not only for beekeeping industry, but also from an ecological and economic point of view because of their main role in the pollination of flowering plants.
+Bee colony collapse is a major problem, not only for the beekeeping industry, but also from an ecological and economic perspective because of their key role in the pollination of flowering plants.

-Therefore, APILAB wishes to actively participate in the search for the causes of bee mortality and solutions to curb this phenomenon.
-A project has thus been launched with: INRAE from Avignon and BEEGUARD to develop a bee counter, called APIALERTE®.
+Therefore, APILAB actively seeks to improve our understanding of the causes underlyning bee mortality and to find solutions to reduce this phenomenon.
+A new project has thus been launched with the : INRAE from Avignon and BEEGUARD to develop a bee counter, called APIALERTE®.

-of excess mortality or abnormal activity in the colony.
+of excess bee mortality or abnormal activity in the colony.
 For this, the hive is equipped with a bee entry / exit counter, a weight sensor and a weather station.
-Counting bees’ entrance and exit to the hive each day makes it possible to assess the vitality of the colony and to calculate, by subtraction, the daily bee mortality.
-When this data does not conform to the period and meteorological data measured, the system automatically generates an alert.
+Counting the bees’ coming in and out of the hive each day makes it possible to assess the vitality of the colony and to calculate, by subtraction, the daily bee mortality.
+When this data does not correspond to average seasonal meteorological data measured, the system automatically generates an alert.

-Thanks to this real-time information, investigations can be quickly launched in the field to determine the causes of the anomalies: particularly health examination of the colonies, floral inventory, search for predators, or even pollutants determination (cf. APIDIAG® method - Environmental pollution study).
+Thanks to this real-time information, investigations can be quickly launched in the field to determine the causes of the anomalies, such as in-depth : health examination of the colonies, a floral inventory of the colony surroundings, a search for potential predators, or even the determination of possible pollutants affecting the colonies. (cf. APIDIAG® method - Environmental pollution study).